-So, what's the problem with a gas lawn mower that won't start?
-The most likely reasons a gas mower won't start, is a dirty carburetor and bad gas, but other possible reasons include:
+So, what’s the problem with a gas lawn mower that won’t start?
+The two most likely reasons a gas mower won’t start, are a dirty carburetor and bad gas.
+Other possible reasons include:

 - Fuel valve off

 - Plug wire off

 I know what you’re thinking.
 Yes, it’s a long list, but doing some basic checks will sometimes solve the problem or at least point us in the right direction.
 The basics include: oil level check; fuel level check; fuel tap on; air filter check; plug wire on; choke applied; bail lever applied.
 Lets take a look at the basics and rule out all the easy stuff first.
 Check out this video, it covers all the common easy to fix causes of mower no start.

 We cover the complete diagnoses process here in this post, if you need video help check out “Mower won’t start video”.
 It walks you through the whole repair step by step.
 How to diagnose and fix a no starting mower.

 Oil Level – Some mowers won’t start if the oil level is low, this isn’t a flaw, it’s designed that way to protect the engine.